AndrejLukic815/Andrej-portfolio.github.io/index.md

 Try to survive as long as possible in this endless run game.
 The world is burning behind you as you are trying to pass obstacles in fornt of you.

+I was very happy to finish my first mobile game, I and my team won that game jam even though the competition was fierce.

+After that mobile game, we started to work on another called Slav quest which was a fun drinking game.

 ---

 [Fake World](/sample_page)